ThomasCarroll/htqc/r_course/introToR_Day1.md

 Vectors (10/13).
 Logical vectors
 ========================================================

-Logical vectors are a special type of value made up of TRUE/T or FALSE/F
+Logical vectors are a special type of vector made up of TRUE/T or FALSE/F boolean values.

 ```r